Tips • April 6, 2022

 Wire transfers can be:

 a) Domestic: Sent locally between accounts within the same country.
+In the United States these wires are more commonly known as Fedwire.

 - Intra-Bank: Transferring between accounts within the same bank.
+This is also known as EFT (Electronic Funds Transfer) or ACH (Automated Clearing) in several countries.

 - Inter-Bank: Transferring from an account with one financial institution to an account with another.
+Wire Transfer is one of the most common (though not the only method) used for transferring money from one financial institution to another.

 #4: How Do Wire Transfers Work?